Things to know before you switch

 They are available in three widths:

+There is no evidence suggesting one brand or type of bottle and teat is better than the rest1,3.
 Some makes of wide-neck bottle are specially designed to prevent your baby from taking in too much air, which can lead to wind and discomfort.
-An added advantage of a wide-neck is that they’re less messy when filling with formula or breast milk and easier to clean.
+An added advantage of a wide-neck is that they’re less messy when filling with formula or breast milk and easier to clean, but take more space in a steriliser and makes it challenging to sterilise many bottles at the same time.

-However, you may find that regular bottles are easier to find teats for, and are more likely to fit coolers and sterilisers.
-Narrow-neck bottles can also make it easier for your baby to learn to feed themselves as they’re easier for little hands to hold.
+You may find that regular bottles are easier to find teats for, are reasonably priced and are more likely to fit coolers and sterilisers.
+Narrow-neck bottles can also make it easier for your baby to learn to feed themselves as they’re easier for little hands to hold, but things might get messier when filling them with breast milk or formula.

 When choosing your baby’s bottle, it’s down to what you and your baby prefer.

-One of the possible causes of colic is babies taking in too much air during feeding.
-Some baby bottles and teats are specially designed to reduce the amount of air that babies take in.
+Some baby bottles and teats are specially designed to reduce the amount of air that babies take in which might be helpful for a colicky baby.
 If your baby is showing signs of colic, such as seeming unsettled after feeds and suffering

 Your baby’s immune system is still immature, especially if they are under 6 months old.
 Sterilising feeding equipment to kill any potentially harmful germs is therefore vitally important.

 Before you sterilise, ensure you clean the bottles and teats thoroughly using warm, soapy water and scrub them with a bottle-cleaning brush.
-You could also put them through the dishwasher.
+You could also put them through the dishwasher5.

 Once you’ve done this, there are three ways to sterilise your baby's feeding equipment: